 Unlike anywhere else on earth.
 Socotra has to be seen to be believed.
 The island is so remote that one third of its plant life can only be found there.

 Dates don’t work?
-No worries, get in touch and we’ll give you a quote for a private Socotra tour.
+No worries, check out our sample itinerary below, get in touch and we’ll give you a quote for a private Socotra tour.

 - Our Socotra tour begins in the Egyptian capital of Cairo.
 Arrival at your own convenience.

 - At 7:00 pm we will meet up in the centre of the city to grab dinner and get to know each other.
 There will be a place to leave your bags.